8ta4/say/README.md

 Nope, `say` doesn't store any audio after it's transcribed.

 But it uses Deepgram as the transcription service.
 And Deepgram say they only hold "[audio data for as long as necessary](https://help.deepgram.com/hc/en-us/articles/6126293557399-Data-Security-Privacy-FAQ#:~:text=Deepgram%20holds%20audio%20data%20for%20as%20long%20as%20necessary)", but who knows what that means.

-> Does this tool filter out other voices by default?

-Nah, `say` is an equal-opportunity listener.
-It captures all voices equally by default.

-> When does this tool start ignoring other voices?
-(Planned)

-Once you've registered your voice with `say`, it'll start tuning out other voices, unless you're chilling in a hideaway.

-> How do I capture my voice sample?
-(Planned)

-1. Find a quiet spot.

-1. Hook up your external mic.

-1. Hit `⌘ + Space` to open your launcher.

-1. Type `say`.

-1. Hit `Enter` when `say` pops up.

-1. Click `Record a voice sample`.

-1. Say something in your usual conversational style.

 > How are my transcriptions organized?